Device Independent Quantum Key Distribution with realistic single-photon source implementations: Results

 \section{Results}

-In this section we present the results we obtained by solving the optimization problem presented in Eq.~\eqref{eq:opt:rate}.
-We first compare it with other analytical techniques that have been developed in the literature \cite{ma_improved_2012,ho_noisy_2020,brown_device-independent_2021}, and then study the dependence of the key rate on the visibility $V_\text{HOM}$ and the autocorrelation function $g^{(2)}$.
+In this section we present the results we obtained by solving the optimization problem presented in \eqref{eq:opt:rate}.
+We first compare it with other analytical techniques that have been developed in the literature \cite{ma_improved_2012,ho_noisy_2020,brown_device-independent_2021,brown_device-independent_2021_arxiv}, and then study the dependence of the key rate on the visibility $V_\text{HOM}$ and the autocorrelation function $g^{(2)}$.
 Finally, we consider the scenario where Alice and Bob only have access to a limited number of rounds for generating the key.
-The details of the numerical implementation can be found in Appendix~\ref{App:Numerical:Implementation}.
+The details of the numerical implementation can be found in the Supplementary Material.